eddyerburgh/notes/docs/operating-systems/linux/process-address-space.md

 Memory areas can contain:

-- A memory map of the executable files code (the text section)
+- A memory map of the executable file's code (the text section).
-- A memory map of the executable file's initial global variables (the data section)
+- A memory map of the executable file's initial global variables (the data section).
-- A memory map of the zero page, containing uninitialized variables (the bss section)
+- A memory map of the zero page, containing uninitialized variables (the bss section).
-- A memory map of the zero page used for the process's user space stack
+- A memory map of the zero page used for the process's user space stack.
-- A text, data, and bss section for each shared library
+- A text, data, and bss section for each shared library.
-- Any memory mapped files
+- Any memory mapped files.
-- Any shared memory segments
+- Any shared memory segments.
-- Any anonymous memory mappings, like this associated with `malloc`
+- Any anonymous memory mappings, like this associated with `malloc()`.

 {% cite lkd -l 306-7 %}